Privacy Notice and Data Protection

 Under the new rules, as a public body we have been required to appoint a Data Protection Officer.
 This is a dedicated senior officer who enforces how we collect and process your personal data in line with the new data protection law.

-To find out more please visit our Privacy Notice.
+To find out more please visit our Privacy Notice (this link will open a PDF document).